ihmcrobotics/ihmc_atlas_ros/README.md

 Further, Robot and SCS launches can take the following argument:

 - `description_model:=<path to urdf file>`: The .urdf used by ROS when publishing robot descriptions.
-Defaults to one of the models vendored in the `ihmc_models` package, but can be overriden.
+Defaults to one of the models vendored in the `ihmc_atlas` package, but can be overriden.

 Lastly, the SCS launch can take an argument for starting position: